115th Infantry Regiment (United States): First World War

+Private Henry G. Costin of the 115th Infantry Regiment was posthumously awarded the Medal of Honor for his actions on October 8, 1918, during the Meuse–Argonne offensive.

 In October 1917, while at Camp McClellan, Alabama, the First Maryland was consolidated with the Fourth and Fifth Maryland Infantry Regiments to form the 115th Infantry Regiment.
 The 115th became one of the four regiments brought together into the 29th Infantry Division, which was formed in July 1917, at Sea Girt, New Jersey.
 The division was not even a year old when it received its baptism of fire in France.
 Company K, 115th, was the first unit in the 29th Division to engage the enemy when it repelled a German raid in July 1918.

 During the Meuse-Argonne offensive they would fight for 21 straight days, moving over 6 mi, throwing back elements of six enemy divisions, and suffering a staggering 4,781 casualties in the process.
-After the Armistice was signed, the Twenty-Ninth Division was brought home in July 1919 and dissipated.
+After the Armistice was signed, the 29th Division was brought home in July 1919 and dissipated.
 The 1st Battalion, 115th Infantry, is authorized two campaign streamers for its service in World War I: one for Alsace and one for Meuse-Argonne.
 The next time the division would be reformed was for the maneuvers in 1936.